swillinger/knapsack/docs/main-concepts/patterns/overview.md

 ---
-id: patterns-overview
 title: Patterns Overview
 ---

+# **Warning: Doc out of date; below is for v1 (preserved for v2 inspiration)**

 Patterns are the visual components that make up a design system.

 Unlike other pattern library tools which rely on the creation and continued maintenance of demonstration files, Knapsack relies on data models defined through [Json Schema](https://json-schema.org/) to power the automatic creation of all the variations of any given Pattern.

 ## Including Patterns in Knapsack